 Science is a process.
-Researchers, medical providers, and policy makers all play a part in improving health through the scientific process.
-The REACH Program facilitates research studies across Wisconsin, growing from work initiated by the Survey of the Health of Wisconsin (SHOW).
-Each study builds on our collective knowledge of what factors make people and communities healthy.
+Healthcare providers, researchers,and policy makers all play a part in improving people’s health.
+The REACH Program facilitates research studies across Wisconsin, building upon the work initiated by the Survey of the Health of Wisconsin (SHOW).
+Each study adds to on our collective knowledge of what factors make people and communities healthy.

 REACH Program News